Variable valve timing: Automotive

 In 1958 Porsche made application for a German Patent, also applied for and published as British Patent GB861369 in 1959.
 The Porsche patent used an oscillating cam to increase the valve lift and duration.
 The desmodromic cam driven via a push/pull rod from an eccentric shaft or swashplate.
 It is unknown if any working prototype was ever made.

 Fiat was the first auto manufacturer to patent a functional automotive variable valve timing system which included variable lift.
 Developed by Giovanni Torazza in the late 1960s, the system used hydraulic pressure to vary the fulcrum of the cam followers (US Patent 3,641,988).
 The hydraulic pressure changed according to engine speed and intake pressure.
 The typical opening variation was 37%.

 Alfa Romeo was the first manufacturer to use a variable valve timing system in production cars (US Patent 4,231,330).
 The fuel injected models of the 1980 Alfa Romeo Spider 2000 had a mechanical VVT system.
 The system was engineered by Ing Giampaolo Garcea in the 1970s.
 All Alfa Romeo Spider models from 1983 onward used electronic VVT.

 In 1989, Honda released the VTEC system.
 While the earlier Nissan NVCS alters the phasing of the camshaft, VTEC switches to a separate cam profile at high engine speeds to improve peak power.
 The first VTEC engine Honda produced was the B16A which was installed in the Integra, CRX, and Civic hatchback available in Japan and Europe.

 In 1992, Porsche first introduced VarioCam, which was the first system to provide continuous adjustment (all previous systems used discrete adjustment).
 The system was released in the Porsche 968 and operated on the intake valves only.

 Motorcycles

 Variable valve timing has been applied to motorcycle engines but was considered a non-useful "technological showpiece" as late as 2004 due to the system's weight penalty.
-Since then, motorcycles including VVT have included the Kawasaki 1400GTR/Concours 14 (2007), the Ducati Multistrada 1200 (2015), the BMW R1250GS (2019) and the Yamaha YZF-R15 V3.0 (2017), the Suzuki GSX-R1000R 2017 L7.
+Since then, motorcycles including VVT have included the Kawasaki 1400GTR/Concours 14 (2007), the Ducati Multistrada 1200 (2015), the BMW R1250GS (2019) and the Yamaha YZF-R15 V3.0 (2017), the Suzuki GSX-R1000R 2017 L7, the Moto Guzzi V85TT, the Harley Davidson Milwaukee-Eight, the KTM 1390 Super Duke.